Mawbray: The Village Today

 Culterham Hall, known locally as the village hall, opened in 1951 and is the centre of activity in Mawbray today.
 An amateur dramatics group called the Mawbray Entertainers performed their own pantomime every year from 1988 to 2015 during the half-term break in February in Culterham Hall, and the money raised was donated to a range of local and national charities.
 The village hall also accommodates many other musical events, especially by performers on the Rural Touring Scheme throughout the year.
 In addition to these special events, members of the community run a wide range of clubs and activities at the hall, from sports like Tai Chi and bowls to dog training classes and a weekly children's club.
 In addition, the hall plays host to craft sales several times a year, including in the run-up to Christmas, where local craftspeople sell a range of items.

 Mawbray is served by a local bus service, running every couple of hours between Silloth and Maryport.
 This service has replaced an earlier bus service which ran between Silloth and Workington.
 Smaller roads besides the B5300 run northeast towards Abbeytown, and southwest towards Hailforth, Salta, and Dubmill.
 With the village hall, Mawbray serves as the centre of the community for these outlying settlements.
 However, Mawbray itself is not home to the local primary school, which is instead located at Holme St Cuthbert, as is the local church.
 The Lowther Arms pub closed in May 2018 and reopened in June 2021 after being purchased via a community partnership.

 One of the famous red telephone boxes is located in the village, and it has been converted to hold a defibrillator.
 Mawbray also retains a post box, and in the village hall there is a preserved example of a Victorian-era post box (though it is no longer in use).

 Governance

-Mawbray is part of the Workington constituency of the UK parliament.
-The current Member of Parliament as of 2019 is Mark Jenkinson, a Conservative, who unseated former MP Sue Hayman at the 2019 General Election.
-The Labour Party had previously won the seat in every general election since 1979; the Conservative Party had only won the 1976 Workington by-election since the Second World War.

-Prior to the UK's withdrawal from the European Union, Mawbray was in the North West England constituency for the election of MEPs to the European Parliament.